danobi/dxuuu.xyz/src/casts.md

 ```

 Clearly we are just moving values between the argument register and the return
 register.
-So the cast is "free".
+So the cast is "free" (ignoring the sign extension in `b`).

 But what about casting from `int` to `bool`?